-For example, in LendingTree’s personal loan marketplace, you’ll find rates from 4.99% to 35.99%.
+For example, in LendingTree’s personal loan marketplace, you’ll find rates as low as 3.99%.
 But some personal loans can be extremely expensive, especially loans that are available to people with poor credit, which can come with triple digits rates in some cases.
 If you are someone with poor credit, it might be wise to work on raising your score before applying for a personal loan, giving you a better chance at receiving a lower interest rate.

 Fees to watch out for?